Lee Don-ku

 Lee Don-ku (이돈구 born February 7, 1988) is a South Korean professional ice hockey defenceman.

+Playing career

 He is playing for HL Anyang of Asia League Ice Hockey.
 He previously played 4 years for Yonsei University.

+International play

 He has been a member of the South Korean national ice hockey team since 2009.
 He played in the 2018 Winter Olympics.